 Also, When weather or traffic is bad you should your following distance?

 Explanation You will have more time to respond if another driver makes a mistake the more away your car is from other vehicles.
-When driving in inclement weather or during heavy traffic, maintain a following distance of no less than four seconds.
+When driving Inclement Weather or during heavy traffic, maintain a following distance of no less than four seconds.

 People also ask, Should you drive in low gear in inclement weather?